flushwhy/flushwhy/README.md

 I also create game asset packs that you can find on my parteron and the ones I don't compelete normally go on opengameart.
 I have about has more time in blender has I do writing code.

-I have been working on 2d/3d games that are in the space of RTS, Platformers, and topdown shooters(aka button mayhams).
+I have been working on 2d/3d games that are in the space of RTS, Platformers, and topdown shooters(aka Bullet mayhems).
 I am down to help with anything you can add me on discord @ `_flush` or email me at the email linked on my github profile.

 ---